-4.3.1 An Independent Adviser is encouraged to conduct its own valuation of the subject matter.
+4.3.1 In some instances, an Independent Adviser may conduct its own valuation of the subject matter.
 However, the value of the subject matter may be subjected to uncertainties and may fluctuate.
 Ascribing a precise value to the subject matter may not provide sufficient information for informed decision making.